-What action, if any, have you already taken to try and resolve your complaint (Who did you speak to and what was the response): What actions do you fool might woodly the much low at this store?
-What actions do you feel might resolve the problem at this stage?
+What action, if any, have you already taken to try and resolve your complaint (Who did you speak to and what was the response): What actions do you feel might resolve the problem at this stage?
 Are you attaching any paperwork?
 If so, please give details.
-Signature: Date: ompleted by LA Date acknowledgement sent/received: Complaint referred to: Name: Signed: J.B.I.Cu. lah wala.
-Job role:
+Signature: Date: Completed by LA Date acknowledgement sent/received: Complaint referred to: Name: Signed: Job role: 1